50+ Tips: How to Pass the WASSCE / WAEC Examination

 Anyone can be anything.

-If I changed the tides in my favour, I don’t believe you can’t do the same.
+If I changed the tides in my favour, I don’t believe you cannot do same.

 So let’s move to the main issue.